 First-party, permissioned intent data from 57.6M opted-in professionals | No published pricing; no free trial or freemium tier |

-Named Forrester Leader and Customer Favorite in B2B Intent Data (Q1 2025) | Contact data accuracy is inconsistent per user reviews |
+Named Forrester Leader and Customer Favorite in B2B Intent Data (Q1 2025) | Contact data accuracy is inconsistent per G2 reviewer feedback |

-Prospect-level intent (named individuals, not just accounts) | Onboarding and platform setup reported as complex |
+Prospect-level intent (named individuals, not just accounts) | Onboarding and platform setup reported as complex by G2 reviewers |

 220+ technology-specific editorial properties | Limited to B2B technology verticals |

-Omdia analyst research and advisory services | No B2B contact database for outbound prospecting |
+Omdia analyst research, advisory services, and IIAR Analyst Firm of Year 2025 | No B2B contact database for outbound prospecting |

 BrightTALK webinar platform with 50M+ professional network | Keyword capture limitations restrict TAM coverage |